 How are free voice lessons arranged?

 The church's St. Cecilia Guild is proud to fully underwrite weekly voice lessons for our choral scholars during their time with us.
 Voice teachers will be selected in consultation with St. Peter's Minister of Music and the student's choral teacher and paid directly by St. Peter's Church.
 Scholars commit to regular attendance at lessons, practicing before each lesson, and applying techniques presented by the voice teacher.
 Voice teachers will evaluate the scholar's progress at least twice per term and provide a written summary to St. Peter's Minister of Music.

 Are there additional opportunities to sing?

 Every summer several members of the parish choir choose to participate in the King's College Choir Training Course of the Royal School of Church Music in America, held in Wilkes-Barre, PA.
 The course is typically held the last week of July.
 At "choir camp" (as we affectionately call it) scholars have the opportunity to sing with colleagues their own age from around the country.
 Participation is optional.

 How do I apply?

-After discussing the Choral Scholar program with his/her parents/guardians and the CHHS Choir Teacher, interested students may click here to apply online.
-Parents/guardians will be contacted to obtain consent and the CHHS Choir Teacher for a recommendation.
+After discussing the Choral Scholar program with his/her parents/guardians and choral teacher, interested students may click here to apply online.
+Parents/guardians will be contacted to obtain consent and the choral teacher for a recommendation.
 Auditions will be arranged for selected candidates after applications are reviewed.